Q: I registered for an event or class and can’t find the address. Where is VoxBody Studio located?

 The advanced beginner class series is PROGRESSIONS, and will take place every first Thursday.
 There are 4 classes in this series, and students can attend them in any order.
 Students should attend these classes in pairs, as they focus on ‘scening’, the intimate energy that can be explored in rope, and often times a pattern that needs to be learned on another body.

 All FUNDAMENTALS and PROGRESSIONS classes for 2019 can be found on the calendar here.
+FUNDAMENTALS tend to sell out about 6 weeks in advance of each class, so if you want to dive in, reserve your spot soon!

 Q: I am new to VoxBody Studio and want to come to an event, and also wonder if I will meet someone to tie with?